From historical research to staff-picked, award-winning novel – Renée Veillet shares of her accomplishments as an indie author

 Local bookstores have also expressed interest in the book, and it was even featured as a Staff Pick at the Crowfoot Chapters in December 2017.

-“As a first time author, having my book on the shelf of the local bookstore was a huge milestone,” says Veillet.
+“As a first-time author, having my book on the shelf of the local bookstore was a huge milestone,” says Veillet.
 “Having it chosen as a staff pick was an unexpected surprise.”

 But, the book’s success wasn’t without hard work from the author.
 Veillet has not only been working on developing an online presence for the Rings of Time series, but she’s also arranged some author signings at bookstores to engage with her growing audience in person.

 “It is a slow process gaining follows and building reviews but I am steadily climbing in numbers,” she says.
-Veillet finds the opportunities to meet readers in person and encourage them to share their feedback on Facebook or Goodreads has generated a lot of her online traction.
+Veillet finds the opportunities to meet readers in person and encourage them to share their feedback on Facebook or Goodreads which has generated a lot of her online traction.

 Veillet is also blogging on her website www.ringsoftimeseries.com and engaging with readers through her Facebook page and Goodreads Author Profile.